-C. C. Barriers/filters Show OT 5.3.
-1. Fiv ve types of communication barriers/filters There are two categories of social barriers: Verbal - The use of words with emotional content can interfere with the reception of the intended message (e.g., politics, religion, race).
-Nonverbal - Nonverbal barriers are usually involuntary or symbolic (e.g., clothes, grooming, or office setup).
-Obj.
-2 Describe filters/barriers that distort the communication process.
-Relate the barriers/filters to the activity above. • Physical barriers include elements such as noise, distance, data overload, time, media, handicaps, etc. Give examples. • Psychological barriers include elements such as tendency to smother information, difference in opinion, lack of trust, assumptions, attitudes, stress, and attention level. • Individual barriers include elements such as needs, beliefs, education, religion, socioeconomics, culture, values, and self- concept. • Neurological barriers occur as a result of the way the nervous system filters, distorts, deletes, and interprets information.
+- There are two categories of social barriers: - Verbal The use of words with emotional content can interfere with the reception of the intended message (e.g., politics, religion, race). - Nonverbal Nonverbal barriers are usually involuntary or symbolic (e.g., clothes, grooming, or office setup). - Physical barriers include elements such as noise, distance, data overload, time, media, handicaps, etc. - Psychological barriers include elements such as tendency to smother information, difference in opinion, lack of trust, assumptions, attitudes, stress, and attention level.